-Our dedicated Irish corporate banking team will efficiently open a corporate bank account in Ireland for our Client’s domestic company without personal travel requirement of the signatory.
+Our dedicated Irish corporate banking team will efficiently assist with company bank account opening in Ireland for our Client’s domestic company without personal travel requirement of the signatory.

 - The 2008 financial crisis in Europe took its toll on the Ireland banking sector, with Bank of Ireland and Allied Irish Banks (AIB), both starting to i) pay ordinary dividends and ii) see a net increase in loan books for the first time, only in 2017;

-- Leading local banks in Ireland include: i) Ulster bank; ii) Bank of Ireland and iii) AIB.
+- Leading & best local business banks in Ireland include: i) Ulster bank; ii) Bank of Ireland and iii) AIB.
 These banks are top picks for Clients looking to target primarily regional Clients and suppliers;

 Opening corporate bank accounts in Ireland

 - Within 4 weeks and without personal travel required, Healy Consultants Group PLC can open a local Irish corporate bank account or supply an international bank account after the company is successfully registered.
 Here you can view the detailed guide of the corporate bank account opening process;